 A tutorial on how to use heuristic optimization to gain significant speedups

 Normally when a pathfinding search is made, a heuristic is used.
 The heuristic is something which gives a rough estimate on how far it is at least to the target.
-Usually the distance to the target is used directly since this is fast and usually gives relatively good results.
+Usually the real world euclidean distance to the target is used directly since this is fast and usually gives relatively good results.
 The problem is that in worlds which are not just open space with a few small obstacles scattered around, this estimate isn't very good.
 The result is that the search goes through a lot more nodes than it would have needed to if the heuristic had been better.

-If your world is static, or updates very rarely there is however a technique that can be used to precalculate distances between nodes and get heuristics which are a lot better.
+If your world is static, or updates very rarely there is a technique that can be used to precalculate distances between nodes and get heuristics which are a lot better.
 This can improve pathfinding performance by an order of magnitude (10x) in many cases.

 The optimal heuristic is of course when we know the distance between every node to every other node in the graph, however this is a bit impractical since it would take a very long time to calculate and would use a lot of space.